 The resulting shock wave caused widespread damage and injuries, making it the largest known natural object to have entered the atmosphere since the 1908 Tunguska event, which destroyed a remote forest area of Siberia.

-Coordinating global efforts
+Coordinating Europe's efforts

 International cooperation to address the NEO threat is coordinated at ESA by the Space Situational Awareness (SSA) Programme office.